 - Is this an appropriate use of the data? - Is the level of data detail appropriate? - Where can the data be stored and accessed?
 Does the environment prevent the misuse of the data? - Who will have access to the data/who is involved in the research project?
 Are they trustworthy?
-How can they prove they understand what dealing with confidential data means (i.e. via relevant training)? - Is there any confidentiality risk from publication?
-Is the research on such a small population that any publications will be identifiable? - Who is the data controller(s)? - How will the data controllers view use of the data? - Is there a process for applying for access?
+How can they prove they understand what dealing with confidential data means (i.e. have they been trained?) - Is there any confidentiality risk from publication?
+Is the research on such a small population that any publications will be identifiable? - Who is/are the data controller(s)? - How will the data controllers view this use of the data? - Is there a process for applying for access?
 If so, what?
-If not, is it possible to set one up? - E.g is there a data access panel to apply to, will a data sharing agreement (DSA) be required, and between whom? - What personally identifiable information (PII) is in the dataset?
-Has it been linked before? - Who is going to do the linkage? - How is the data collected, and is it suitable for the research project are there practical issues around those who input the data into the system? (e.g. how do first responders code different types of incidents?). - Are there likely to be inconsistencies in data collection (e.g, across different areas, time, or across both)? - How might the data be influenced by targets/performance management in the organisations collecting it?
+If not, is it possible to set one up? - e.g. is there a data access panel to apply to, will a data sharing agreement (DSA) be required, if so between whom? - What personally identifiable information (PII) is in the dataset?
+Has it been linked before? - Who is going to do the linkage?

-- How accurately are variables recorded? (e.g., a health practitioner might prioritise accurate recording of a patient's condition code over the recording of an external cause code) - How long will the data need to be stored for?
+- How is the data collected, and is it suitable for the research project are there practical issues around those who input the data into the system?
+This point is pertinent for all research using administrative data (e.g. how do first responders code different types of incidents?). - Are there likely to be inconsistencies in data collection (e.g., across different areas, across time, or across both)? - How might the data be influenced by targets/performance management in the organisations collecting it? - How accurately are variables recorded? (e.g., a health practitioner might prioritise accurate recording of a patient's condition code over the recording of an external cause code) - How long will the data need to be stored for?
 How long will publication take?